huubexel/Introduction_to_research_methods/FinalProject/README.md

 I realised that the words "alles behalve" en "niet" reverse the good or bad words so I am now going to try and find all good alternatives for those words.

+All the words that have the same effect as "alles" and "niet" are : "alles behalve" "verre van" "geen" "niet", what these words do is they reverse the positive words in negative words and negative words in positive words.